-This workshop has taken place in February 2021 and is now available in recorded format.
+NOTE: This workshop took place during February 2022 and is now available on demand in its recorded format.

-This online workshop focuses on these trends and how they are going to shape 2021.
+This online workshop focuses on these trends and how they are affecting 2022 roadmaps.

-This is going to be an online workshop that will take place during February.
+This is going to be an online workshop that will take place during January-February.

 To keep you focused, it will be split into 3 sessions in 3 separate days.